Interested in a hands-on learning experience for developing LLM applications?

 DialogFlow Interface

-1. Answering static defined series
+1. Answering statically defined series

 To keep things simple, we’ll be focusing on training BankBot to respond to one static query initially; responding to when a user asks the Bank’s operational timings.
-For this we will teach BankBot a few phrases that it might receive as inputs and their corresponding responses.
+For this, we will teach BankBot a few phrases that it might receive as inputs and their corresponding responses.

 Creating an intent